-John has an excellent track record of delivering successful drug research projects.
-He has authored or co-authored many publications and patents on small molecule drug discovery.
-John is a member of the EPSRC Peer Review College and has a PhD in Chemistry and a BSc in Applied Chemistry.
+John is a member of the EPSRC Peer Review College and has a PhD in chemistry and a BSc in applied chemistry.

-Clive Birch, aged 65, is an Independent Non-Executive Director of Cambridge Innovation Capital plc, a Cambridge-based builder of technology and healthcare companies.
+Clive Birch, aged 68, is an Independent Non-Executive Director of Cambridge Innovation Capital plc, a Cambridge-based builder of technology and healthcare companies.
 He is a retired partner of PricewaterhouseCoopers where his role was that of an auditor and reporting accountant with an industry specialism in early stage technology and healthcare companies.
 He was also part of the teams involved in fund raising and listing those clients on various markets.
 Mr Birch was also partner in charge of PwC’s Cambridge office for 15 years up to 2010, during which time he was responsible for all aspects of that stand-alone business.
-Mr Birch is a Governor of Birkbeck College, part of London University.

 Dr Finch has many years’ experience in the Pharmaceutical industry and is currently Executive Vice President at Pulmagen Therapeutics.
 He was previously Executive VP of Argenta Discovery, a Director at RiboTargets and spent 24 years at GlaxoSmithKline and its predecessor companies, latterly as Director of Chemistry for UK Research & Development.